andoverathenaeum/andover-athenaeum/README.md

 **For editing Code**

-It's pretty unreadable, but I'll try answering anything on slack/email.
-All the magic is basically in the js files in `/scripts/` then run when the website loads up.
+Everything is basically in the js files in `/scripts/` then run when the website loads up.
 Should be pretty easy to modify `/styles/` based on inspect-element -- you'll mostly want to edit `basic.css`.

 ---